oakley808/testingframework/README.md

 If the browser opens but nothing else happens and you are using Firefox then there was probably a new version Firefox released.
 Selenium and Firefox have a complicated relationship, in that whenever a new FF version is released it tends to not work until a new Selenium Server is released.
 There are a few potential solutions to this.

-1. Downgrade firefox to a known working version
+1. Downgrade Firefox to a known working version
 2. Switch to running your tests in chrome

 ### Set Firefox to not auto update and downgrade yours to a few versions back

-To turn off auto updating you can usually go paste this url into your firefox browser: "about:preferences#advanced" and change your settings there.
+To turn off auto updating you can usually go paste this url into your Firefox browser: "about:preferences#advanced" and change your settings there.

-To downgrade to an older version of firefox you can go to the below link based on your OS.
+To downgrade to an older version of Firefox you can go to the below link based on your OS.
 If you want to choose exactly which version/OS you want you can use the further below link.

 #### Windows (64 bit) Firefox 46.01